Michael McFadyen's Scuba Diving - Clifton Gardens

 Because of the shallowness of the water on this dive, it is preferable to dive this site at high tide and if you are a bit light on lead, you might add some weight to keep you down at the end of the dive (I always add 3 pound).
 At low water there can be as little as 2 metres of water over a large part of the dive route.

 Once in the water, sink to the bottom where it is 8 to 10 metres deep.
-At the time of writing, a dumped trail bike was located straight below the entry point.
+At the time of writing (I think this was written in about 1992), a dumped trail bike was located straight below the entry point (in March 2020 it was under the wharf and all that was recognisable was a wheel and the frame).
 Swim out around the end of the wharf and begin working your way back towards the shore.
 After 10 metres turn to the south and follow the 8 to 9 metre contour.
 Travel slowly, checking each piece of wood, rock and kelp for sealife.
 When you have been in the water for 20 minutes, turn to the west and gradually the depth will come up to 2 to 3 metres.
 Just before you reach the shark net you will go over a large area of kelp.

 |A striped anglerfish at the southern end of the net||Possibly the deadliest marine creature alive and only 150 mm high -|